iamparkchan/wave-lab/README.md

 # wave-lab
 Wave Propagation Simulation Demo for Educational Purpose

-* main.c : Source code for wave lab.
+* main.c : C source code for parallel version of wave lab.
 MPI library is necessary to compile and run.
-* main_serial.c : Serial code for wave lab.
+* main_serial.c : C source code for serial version of wave lab.
-* plot.py : It read output files of program and shows animation.
+* plot.py : Python source code to show animation.
+It read "parameters.txt" and "output".